-She could teach a class on how to flaunt your weight loss!
-Viola Davis has been open about her struggle with her weight in the past, but one thing is for sure — the How to Get Away with Murder star is looking better than ever.
-From suffering from low self-esteem as a child to gaining and losing weight for her roles, take a look back at Viola's impressive weight loss journey.
+Actress Viola Davis could teach a class on how to flaunt your weight loss!
+The star has been open about her struggle with her weight in the past, but one thing is for sure — the How to Get Away with Murder actress looked better than ever at the 2018 Oscars on Sunday, March 4 in a skin-tight Barbie pink dress.
+Scroll down to learn more about Viola’s weight loss journey!

-Viola — who holds the title of most Oscar-nominated black actress of all time — opened up about her humble beginnings as a young girl who grew up in "extreme poverty" earlier this year.
-"I didn’t have a lot of friends.
+Viola — who holds the title of most Oscar-nominated black actress of all time — opened up earlier this year about her humble beginnings as a young girl who grew up in “extreme poverty.”
+She continued, “I didn’t have a lot of friends.
 I didn’t date or do any of that stuff.
-I was overweight and very, very shy,” she told People back in March.
+I was overweight and very, very shy,” she told People.

 (Photo Credit: Getty Images)